 Questions for self-reflection

-How often do you find yourself overwhelmed with a choice in uncertain situations?
+How often do you find yourself overwhelmed with your decisions in uncertain situations?

 How do you adapt your approach in uncertainty to maintain foresight and effectiveness?